 - Snails and slugs – young plants are most vulnerable as snails and slugs can chew away large sections and interfere with the initial training of the main stems.
 Less of an issue with established plants.
 Click through for various methods to control snails and slugs.

 - Fungal problems – high humidity and overhead watering can sometimes cause various diseases to develop on stems, flowers and fruit.
 Prune off badly affected sections and if the plant is congested remove additional branches to improve airflow.
 Adjust your watering regime to eliminate overhead watering.
 Improve plant strength with weekly applications of eco-seaweed.
-Spray with eco-fungicide depending on the particular disease.

 - Split fruit – usually due to excessive watering/rain when the fruit is ripening.